Mushroom-Collecting.com

 Chaga, also known as clinker polypore, is not immediately recognized as a fungus by many people.
 Recently a person commented to me that they had seen them before but thought they were a bug infestation.
 Rather than being mushroom-like it is a large black canker.
 It is dense, very hard and deeply cracked on the surface resembling something that has been burned.
 Sometimes hints of the yellow interior can be seen.
 It often gets it's start on a scarred birch.

 Preparation: Chaga is usually prepared as a tea or tincture.
 As always try a small amount at first.
 If you have health issues or take medication there is a possibility of interaction.
 Check with your doctor.
 Tea can be made from fresh cut chaga but it is more often dried first.
-It must be chopped up into smaller pieces for drying unless the pieces are small.
+It must be chopped or broken up into smaller pieces for drying unless the pieces are small.
+A hatchet or hammer is best but you may want to do it in a box because pieces can fly.
+A bench vise will work well.
 Drying at 110-125 degrees Fahrenheit is recommended.
 Dry it for at least 24 hours then remove it for a few days so any remaining interior moisture will stabilize.
 Then dry it again for another 24 hours or until it is bone dry.
+I have successfully dried chaga by placing it on top of my water heater.
+It takes longer but saves on energy bills.
+A warm attic also works well.
 It can then be ground for use with a meat grinder or grist mill.
 It can be further ground in a heavy-duty blender to make it finer.
+You can use a cheese grater if you want to use a bit at a time.

 Steeping ground or powdered chaga in the normal way makes a pleasant tea.
-For the best medicinal benefit there is evidence that decocting it by boiling for 2 or more hours is best.
+For the best medicinal benefit there is evidence that decocting it by boiling for at least 15 minutes and up to 2 hours is best.
 In either case, the tea is surprising good with a more tea-like than mushroom flavor because of its tannic qualities.
-It brews up darker than you would expect and blends very successfully with other teas, and spices.
+It brews up darker than you would expect and blends very successfully with other teas and spices.
 As far as mushroom teas go, it is "choice".

 I have recently brewed India pale ale using chaga as a replacement for boiling hops.
 It was exceptionally successful.
 I decocted (long hard boiling) chaga powder in a separate pot, adding it to the wort at the end.
 I found it extremely good with it’s tannic qualities also adding a positive note to the brew.
 Chaga ale’s character was very different from the brew I made with the same recipe substituting reishi (Ganoderma tsugae) as the hop replacement.
 I will definitely make chaga ale again soon.

 Comments: Chaga has been used as a tonic and tea by the Siberians for hundreds of years.
 Chaga contains inotodiol, betulin, and active polysaccharides that have various medicinal implications.
 A preparation called Befungin has been used in Russia for cancer treatment since the 1960s.
 I was surprised to see that you can buy Befungin on eBay.
-The author Aleksandr Solzhenitsyn believed chaga cured him of cancer in the 1950s.
+Find some recent science HERE.

 Chaga can be used for dyeing textiles or paper and will yield a yellow or sepia color depending on what mordant or modifier is used.
 It can also be used as tinder for fires and as incense.
 Dried chaga does burn well but the incense is not particularly fragrant.